michaelbarkasi/wispack/README.md

-# wispack: An R package for warped sigmoidal Poisson-process mixed-effects modeling
+# Wispack: An R package for warped sigmoidal Poisson-process mixed-effects modeling

 <div class="figure">
   <img src="man/figures/wisp_art.png" alt="Artistic rendering of wisp model" width="90%">
   <p class="caption">Artistic rendering of a wisp model.
 See [this tutorial](articles/tutorial_wispplots.html) for an explanation.</p>
 </div>

-Wispack (pronounced "wisp package" or "wisp pack") is an R package for testing for between-group effects on spatial variation in spatial transcriptomics data, i.e., testing for functional spatial effects (FSE).
+Wispack (pronounced "wisp package" or "wisp pack") is an R package for testing for between-group effects on spatial variation in spatial transcriptomics data.
+As such variation is often functional, these can be thought of as *functional spatial effects* (FSE).

 <div class="figure">
   <img src="man/figures/stack_0_1475_L1_truecolor.png" alt="True-color MERFISH image" width="50%">
   <p class="caption">True-color image of fluorescing probes bound to mRNA molecules in cortical cells, the raw data of spatial transcriptomics.</p>
 </div>

-Unlike SVG testing (spatially variable gene) which only involves testing for spatial variation of gene expression within a group, and unlike differential expression (DE) analysis which tests for between-group effects without regard to spatial distribution, testing for FSEs involves testing whether a factor such as age or rearing conditions has a nonzero effect on spatial variation between groups differing on that factor.
+Unlike testing for spatially variable genes (SVGs), which only involves testing for spatial variation of gene expression within a group, and unlike differential expression (DE) analysis which tests for between-group effects without regard to spatial distribution, testing for FSEs involves testing whether a factor such as age or rearing conditions has a nonzero effect on spatial variation between groups differing on that factor.

 <div class="figure">
   <img src="man/figures/fig_FSE.png" alt="DE vs SVG vs FSE" width="90%">